✓

 }

-// Finalize - accepts EITHER opened OR closing with consume marker
+// Finalize - accepts EITHER opened OR closing, discharging whichever obligation exists

 ~pub event finalize { h: *Handle[!opened|closing] }